charleskorn/kaml/README.md

 Currently, only Kotlin/JVM is supported.
 (Follow [this issue](https://github.com/charleskorn/kaml/issues/232) for a discussion of adding support for other targets.)

+An experimental support for Kotlin/JS is in place.
+It's likely to be not yet fully functional, And may be removed at any time.
+Please treat it as extremely unstable.

 YAML version 1.2 is supported.

 ## Usage samples